 How to get a criminal records check if you want to look after children for a living: who needs a check, what it costs and how long it takes.

-You will need to get a criminal records check if you want to look after children for a living.
+You will need to have an enhanced check with barred lists from the Disclosure and Barring Service, if you want to look after children for a living.

 The Disclosure and Barring Service (DBS) carries out enhanced checks with barred lists on anyone working with children, to make sure the children are safe.

-DBS checks usually take about 6 weeks and cost £52.10.
+DBS checks usually take about 6 weeks and the fees can be found in the guidance on DBS checks.

 At the end you will get a certificate which you can show to parents or employers.